On a sequence of Kimberling and its relationship to the Tribonacci word: Introduction

-In June 2017, Clark Kimberling defined sequence \seqnum{A288462} in the OEIS \cite{oeis} as follows: it is the infinite fixed point of the inflation rules $00 \rightarrow 0101$, $1 \rightarrow 10$, starting with $00$.
+In June 2017, Clark Kimberling defined sequence \seqnum{A288462} in the OEIS \cite{oeis} as follows: it is the infinite fixed point of the inflation rules $00 \mapsto 0101$, $1 \mapsto 10$, starting with $00$.
+Because these rules involve a type of substitution more complicated than just a morphism, it is more challenging to analyze.
 In this note we prove his conjectures using, in part, the {\tt Walnut} theorem-prover.
-We also show how his word is related to the infinite Tribonacci word, and we determine both the subword complexity and critical exponent of $\bf B$.
+We also show how his word is related to the infinite Tribonacci word, and we determine both the factor complexity and critical exponent of $\bf B$.

+It may seem odd to devote an entire paper to a particular sequence, but the methods we use are widely applicable, and so the paper may serve as a primer on how to attack such a sequence using a combination of combinatorial and automata-theoretic techniques.

-As stated this description is perhaps slightly vague, so here is some elaboration.
+As stated, Kimberling's original description is perhaps slightly vague, so here is some elaboration.
 We start with $B_0 = 00$.
 To find $B_{i+1}$ from $B_i$, we do the following: we factor $B_i$ into maximal blocks of the form $00$, $0$, and $1$; here maximal means we cannot extend a block further to the right or left.
-Then $B_{i+1}$ is the result of applying the inflation rules $0 \rightarrow 0$, $1 \rightarrow 10$, and $00 \rightarrow 0101$ to $B_i$.
+Then $B_{i+1}$ is the result of applying the inflation rules $0 \mapsto 0$, $1 \mapsto 10$, and $00 \mapsto 0101$ to $B_i$.

 For example, here are the first few iterates:

 It is not hard to see that $B_{i+1}$ is a prefix of $B_i$ for $i \geq 2$, and so there is a unique infinite word ${\bf B} = a_0 a_1 a_2 \cdots = 0100101100\cdots$ of which all the $B_i$, $i \geq 2$, are prefixes.